wiredrelations/wired-relations-api-docs/README.md

 The GraphQL schema is available at https://apidemo.wiredrelations.com/graphql2-service/graphql/schema

 You can use GraphiQL to browse the schema and access the API.
 It is available here: [GraphiQL](https://apidemo.wiredrelations.com/graphql2-service/graphiql?path=/graphql2-service/graphql&wsPath=/graphql2-service/websocket).
-Another god tool for writing GraphQL queries and mutations is Postman.
+Another good tool for writing GraphQL queries and mutations is Postman.

-Regardless which tool you use, you ned to first get an access token as described in the [Authentication](#authentication) section, and provide that in the `Authorization` header on all GraphQL requests.
+Regardless which tool you use, you need to first get an access token as described in the [Authentication](#authentication) section, and provide that in the `Authorization` header on all GraphQL requests.

 ## Pagination and ordering

 Most queries returning lists of resources support pagination as described in [GraphQL Cursor Connections Specification](https://relay.dev/graphql/connections.htm).

-Typically queries with pagination and ordering lookes something like this:
+Typically queries with pagination and ordering looks like this:
 ```
 query {
   systems(